 Memory is essential to all our lives.
 Without a memory of the past we cannot operate in the present or think about the future.
 We would not be able to remember what we did yesterday, what we have done today or what we plan to do tomorrow.
 Without memory we could not learn anything.

 Memory is involved in processing vast amounts of information.
 This information takes many different forms, e.g. images, sounds or meaning.

 For psychologists the term memory covers three important aspects of information processing:

 When information comes into our memory system (from sensory input), it needs to be changed into a form that the system can cope with, so that it can be stored.
-(Think of this as similar to changing your money into a different currency when you travel from one country to another).
-For example, a word which is seen (on the whiteboard) may be stored if it is changed (encoded) into a sound or a meaning (i.e. semantic processing).
+Think of this as similar to changing your money into a different currency when you travel from one country to another.
+For example, a word which is seen (in a book) may be stored if it is changed (encoded) into a sound or a meaning (i.e. semantic processing).

 There are three main ways in which information can be encoded (changed):